CyberTimon/Powerpointer/README.md

 Powerpointer doesn't use MARP.
 It directly creates the powerpoints so you can easily make changes to them or finish it within powerpoint.
 It also have placeholders for images!

-You can test it here: [BetterAPI Powerpointer](https://betterapi.net/powerpointer/) (Unoffical and not hosted by myself)

 To change the design of the powerpoint, at the end of your message you can e.g. add -2 (1-7).
 (In the flask webui).

 ## Warning: The code for this tool may require modifications or optimization to meet specific needs.